 - Accuracy - "Y isn't worth anything when X can hit you between the eyes while you're trying to get close."

-- Cost - "Y may be good, but a hundred guys with X would beat one guy with Y."
+- Cost - "Y may be good, but a hundred soldiers with X would beat one soldier with Y."